Today in Middle Eastern history: the First Crusade captures Jerusalem (1099)

-The Crusaders caught a break a week or so into their siege.
+The Crusaders caught a break on that latter front a week or so into their siege.
 After an attempt to storm Jerusalem’s walls on June 13 failed, six European vessels arrived at Jaffa with supplies and building materials.
-The Crusaders quickly set to work constructing siege engines, making particular haste after they learned that the Fatimids were assembling a large relief army in Egypt.
+The Crusaders quickly set to work constructing those missing siege engines, making particular haste after they learned that the Fatimids were assembling a large relief army in Egypt.
 Then, on July 6, a priest in the Crusader retinue declared that he had seen the ghost of Adhemar of Le Puy, the bishop who had gone with the Crusaders as papal legate before falling ill and dying in August 1098.
 Adhemar’s spirit reportedly told the Crusaders to dress in hermits robes and process around the city, which they did on July 8.
 Of presumably greater importance, the Crusaders deployed their newly build siege engines on July 13.
 It took the better part of two days, but on July 15 the forces of Godfrey of Bouillon managed to get one of their siege towers up to the wall and storm the city.
 They fought their way to a gate, opened it, and the rest is history.